This post may contain affiliate links. Read my full disclosure policy.

-A Chinese-inspired recipe for roasted Plum Sauce infused with garlic, shallots, chilies, ginger, and five-spice to use on chicken, pork or lamb with a sugar-free alternative.
+A Chinese-inspired recipe for roasted Plum Sauce made with fresh plums, infused with garlic, shallots, chilies, ginger, and five-spice to use on chicken, pork, duck, or tofu.
 Freeze for the winter months!

 Freeze in mason jars for a delicious winter treat!

-To use the Plum Sauce right away, simple heat gently in a saucepan.
+To use the Plum Sauce immediately, heat gently in a saucepan.

 Or freeze for the winter months!